At a Glance

 Kidblog.org is an educational blog site that has been developed for teachers, by teachers.
 Using Kidblog, teachers and students can create conversations on the web.
 These conversations are listed in reverse-chronological order like other similar blog sites.
 Kidblog also allows students to leave comments on other students’ pages (but always under teacher supervision).

-The site is commercial free, user friendly, safe, and simple.
+The site is commercial, user friendly, safe, and simple.
 Teachers can set up an account for their entire class in minutes, and have complete control over publishing and privacy.
-Last but not least, it is 100% free!

 So how can using a blog help students learn history?
 There are limitless ways to use the website, but there are a few strategies that work particularly well in the elementary environment.
 When first starting a unit, create a “KWL chart” on your blog.
 Have students blog about what they know, what they want to know, and eventually what they have learned.
 Students will be able to see other posts and scaffold their learning off the responses of others.
 As the educator, you can quickly assess, focus, and possibly redirect your unit to meet the specific needs of your students.